Privacy at Scale: Introducing the PrivaSeer Corpus of Web Privacy Policies: Document Collection

 \section{Document Collection}

-We used Common Crawl\footnote{https://commoncrawl.org/} to gather seed URLs to crawl for privacy policies from the web, as we describe in detail below.
-We filtered the Common Crawl URLs to get a set of possible links to web site privacy policies.
+To build the PrivaSeer corpus, we create a pipeline concentrating on focused crawling \citet{chakrabarti1999focused, diligenti2000focused} of privacy policy documents.
+We used Common Crawl,\footnote{\url{https://commoncrawl.org/}} described below, to gather seed URLs to privacy policies on the web.
+We filtered the Common Crawl URLs to gather a set of possible links to web site privacy policies.
 We then crawled the filtered set to obtain candidate privacy policy documents.
-The complete pipeline from the Common Crawl URL dump to the gold standard privacy policy corpus is shown in Figure \ref{fig:pipeline}.
+The complete pipeline from the Common Crawl URL dump to the gold standard privacy policy corpus is in Figure \ref{fig:pipeline}.